Register Now

 Lunch

-The Essentials of Story Preparation and Delivery
+The Essentials of Story Selection, Development and Social Media

-• Participants will learn how to identify and build a story and will discuss a range of tried and tested storytelling techniques.
+• Participants will discuss a range of tried and tested best practices in storytelling techniques

 The Political Side of Storytelling